optuna/optuna/docs/source/faq.rst

 How to define objective functions that have own arguments?
 ----------------------------------------------------------

-There are two methods to realize it.
+There are two ways to realize it.

 First, callable classes can be used for that purpose as follows:

 .. code-block:: python

+    import optuna

     class Objective(object):
         def __init__(self, min, max):